bids-standard/bids-specification/src/99-appendices/11-qmri.md

 ### Radiofrequency (RF) field mapping

-General notes:

--   Some RF file collections call for the use of special notations that cannot be resolved by by entities that can generalize to other applications.
+Some RF file collections call for the use of special notations that cannot be resolved by by entities that can generalize to other applications.
 Instead of introducing an entity that is exclusive to a single application, method developers who commonly use these file collections for the `MPM` application reached the consensus on the use of `acq` entity to distinguish individual files.
 These suffixes include: `TB1AFI`, `TB1TFL`, `TB1RMF`, and `RB1COR`.

 #### `TB1EPI` specific notes